Bernardo-MG/development-docs/java/beans.md

+---
+description: This is a short description of my page
+---

 # Java Beans

 A bit of convention and a bit of old specification, Java Beans are a common way to generate data objects in Java.